Repooc/CritMatic/README.md

 #### Added

-- Added a max for crits,heals and normal hits so on some bosses you don't get a 1 million crit.
+- Added a max for crits,heals and normal hits so on some bosses you don't get a 1 million crits.
-- Added a check to prevent CritMatic from attempting to track spells that are not in your spellbook.
+- Added a check to prevent CritMatic from attempting to track spells that are not in your spell-book.